 The Walking Dead Specials

-To date there have been 4 Specials outlining the origin stories of major characters:
+To date there have been six special one-shots; five of them outlining the origin stories of major characters and the most recent one following Negan after his previously last appearance:

 The Walking Dead Digital